How to Upgrade Your Home This Year: 11 Ideas for Your Next Home Improvement Project

 While you’re upgrading your home this year, don’t forget to give your yard some attention too!
 Whether you have a major green thumb or house plants shudder in your presence, make this the year you grow a garden or add some landscaping elements to your yard.
 Gardening is also a great hobby that can save you money on groceries.

 Updating or creating outdoor spaces can also improve property value.
 Building a deck increases the square footage of your home, but is less expensive to build than adding a home addition.
 Or, consider constructing an outdoor kitchen or seating area, building or erecting a pergola, or building a water feature.
 (These projects would benefit from professional help.)
-Check out this list of backyard makeover ideas for homeowners on a budget.

 9. Add a Fresh Coat of Paint